Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-aJZ3jTvUHHQ.md

 ### Transcript

-> is creative mode coming we we i think we're going to be adding um uh alternative game modes in the future but and creative mode would then be one of them um but yeah not just yet
+> is creative mode coming we we i think we're going to be adding, , alternative game modes in the future but and creative mode would then be one of them, but yeah not just yet